-By regularly checking website metrics we were able to catch and correct an oversight for Split Rail Fence Company in page development and design and increase traffic on this Residential Fencing page.
+By regularly checking website metrics we were able to catch and correct an oversight for Split Rail Fence Company in page development and design and increase traffic on their main service page.

 We noticed Split Rail Fence’s website page was under-performing for lead conversions on a page that should have been booming given the information and page views it was achieving each month.
 The page, a residential fencing page for the Colorado Springs and Denver areas, had a 3.1% view to form submission rate in 2018 and had a 0% view to form submission rate for the first quarter of 2019.
 Additionally, this page was producing a 0% submission to customer rate for Q1.
 These numbers were not up to par, so we evaluated the page to understand how to increase page views, form submissions, and customers from the residential fencing page.